v-pbartley/openhack-mc4h/docs/index.md

 nav_order: 1
 ---

-# Welcome to OpenHack for Microsoft Cloud for Healthcare
+# Microsoft Cloud for Healthcare OpenHack
 This OpenHack is designed to be self-service or it can be taught with an instructor.

 [View Repo on GitHub](https://github.com/microsoft/openhack-mc4h){: .btn }